How long have you been teaching at Concordia? What do you love about your job?

 Why is the liberal arts education important as a science major?

 I think now more than ever it is important to have an education that is holistic.
 Understanding scientific content is and has always been important, but a person can easily look up that information on their phone or computer.
-But I think what a liberal arts education provides are ways to answer questions that aren’t black or white – to have the skills to try to answer questions that don’t have an answer that can be looked up.
+But I think what a liberal arts education provides are ways to answer complex questions – to have the skills to try to answer questions that don’t have an answer that can be looked up.
 I think that these skills are developed in science courses, as well as courses outside of the sciences – in inquiry, religion, and CREDO courses to name a few – and these transferable skills are what employers and graduate programs are looking for in college graduates.

 What is your favorite part of teaching biology?